Medicare Advantage (Part C)

 • Medicare Savings Account

 Some of the plans above may include prescription drug coverage and other extras such as vision and hearing services and allowances and dental coverage.
-NOTE: generally, to receive the full value of a Medicare Advantage plan, you must receive care from a network of local providers and hospitals.
+NOTE: generally, to receive the full value of a Medicare Advantage plan, you must receive care from within a network of providers and hospitals.

 Click here to read our blog comparing Medi-gap and Medicare Advantage.